Kiki-s-homebox/webshop-frontend/GIT-GUIDELINES.md

 that you do not remove other peoples work!

 ### Pull Requests to Main <a name="pull-requests-to-main"></a>
 - **Open Pull Requests (PRs)**: Create a PR when you're ready to merge your changes into the main branch.
 Include a clear title == branchname == ticket and description of what the PR accomplishes.
-Write notes if something is needed to consider while reviewing
+Write notes if something is needed to consider while reviewing your PR.

 - **Code Review**: Request code reviews from at least one (1) team member(s).
 Address feedback and make necessary changes before merging.
-Your code needs to be acceped again if there is need to make modifications

 - **Pass CI/CD**: Ensure that all Continuous Integration/Continuous Deployment checks pass before merging.
 There will be at least two phases. linting and unit testing.

 - **Squash Commits**: Squash and rebase your branch commits into a single, well-organized commit before merging into the main branch, where you will describle changes on high level.

+- **Labels**: You are strongly advised to add labels to your PRs.
+They make it easier to catgorize wheter the pull request is related to documentation, feature or GitHub pipelines itself.

 ### Communication <a name="communication"></a>
 - **Telegram/Chat**: Maintain open communication channels with team members.
 Use TG to discuss project-related matters.
 Ask always if you are unsure about anything!

 - **Meetings**: On mondays 18.00 team meetings.
-Bi-Weekly srint change ceremonies
+Bi-Weekly sprint change ceremonies

 - **Document Important Decisions** This helps in the future to track changes!